-- Sound Power Level – sometimes known as acoustic power level, is a measurement of the sound energy emitted from a source of noise.
-The advantage to manufacturers of quoting this is that it is a value associated with a device and is not location or distance dependent.
+- Sound Power Level – sometimes known as acoustic power level, is a measurement of the sound energy emitted from a source of the noise.
+The advantage to manufacturers of quoting this is that it is a value associated with a device and is not location or distance-dependent.

 - Sound Pressure Level – is the measurement of the sound energy at a defined distance from the source.
 Most manufacturers quote the external value at a distance of 1.5 metres from the condenser.

 So, now we understand the Laws and terminology let’s look at the issues…

 Get the basics right.
 Minimum 450mm from any boundary although preferably 3 metres if you can manage it, not over 1.8m high, not in front of the building line to the primary road and not close to your neighbours’ bedroom window.
 Do that and you’re pretty well there.

 The only absolute way to be sure that you will comply with the noise part of the regulations is to commission an acoustical survey before installation.
 An acoustical consultant engineer will measure the background noise, find out the sound power level from the supplier and predict the sound pressure level at your neighbouring boundary, and in the end, you will have a report that you can use to select a system that meets all your needs.
 It costs approximately $1,000, +/- $400 depending upon complexity.

 There are a number of other things you can do to limit potential problems.